 CRM Software FAQ

-If you’re looking for a simple and easy to use CRM, there are plenty of options.
-The free version of HubSpot that syncs with your Gmail account is very easy to set up and use.
-NetHunt, another Gmail-based CRM is another one that can be installed with just a few clicks.
+There are plenty of options if you’re looking for a simple and easy-to-use CRM.
+The free version of HubSpot that syncs with your Gmail account is straightforward to set up and use.
+NetHunt, another Gmail-based CRM, can be installed with just a few clicks.
 Finally, Nimble CRM is known as a user-friendly CRM and is quick and easy to set up.

-Learning to implement and use a CRM is not as difficult as one would think.
+Implementing and using a CRM is not as difficult as one would think.
 All CRMs have helpful onboarding support and technicians to get your system up and running and synced with your tech stack.

 If you’re looking for a highly-customizable solution, Microsoft Dynamics, Oracle, SAP, and Salesforce all provide excellent implementation support.

-For example, Zoho, Agile CRM, Streak, HubSpot, Freshsales, and Salesforce Essentials all easily integrate with your Gmail account.
+For example, Zoho, Agile CRM, Streak, HubSpot, Freshworks CRM, and Salesforce Essentials all easily integrate with your Gmail account.